Apparence-io/alfreed/README.md

 }
 ```

-Every build or defered to let our navigation beeing responsible for building them. (see routing section).
+Every build is defered to make our navigation responsible for building them. (see routing section).

 * **builder**: build your flutter page content (widgets...)
 * **presenterBuilder**: build your presenter (business logic class)
-* **interfaceBuilder**: build your view interface (business logic call this class to interact with our application without knowing flutter).
+* **interfaceBuilder**: build your view interface (business logic calls this class to interact with our application without knowing flutter).
 Goal is to hide flutter from our business logic. (***Example: showSnackBar(String message) Without any context in parameters***)
 * **key**(***optionnal***): used to get a reference to the presenter

 > Note: we extends [AlfreedPage] to handle hot reload.
 Without hot reload we could remove this layer.